openandclose/tosixinch/docs/overview.rst

 Target Files
 ------------

-The point of the script is that you don't have to specify each input and output for each consecutive action.
+The point of the program is that you don't have to specify each input and output for each consecutive action.
 For this, given ``url``, target files' names are uniquely determined.